 By reading the House and Senate "bill reports" (hbr, sbr) for each bill, you can see how individual committee members voted.
 By reading the "roll call" for each bill, you can see how the entire House or Senate voted on any bill.
 The beauty of the web site is that ALL this information is available, on line, to any citizen.

-GET THE WORD OUT: If you want to subscribe to the GOAL Post by e-mail, send a message to "firstname.lastname@example.org".
+GET THE WORD OUT: If you want to subscribe to the GOAL Post by e-mail, send a message to "email@example.com".
 Please pass GOAL Post on to anyone you believe may have an interest in protecting our rights.
 Better yet, make a couple of copies of this message, post it on your gun club’s bulletin board, and leave copies with your local gun shop(s).
-PERMISSION IS HEREBY GRANTED TO DUPLICATE OR REDISTRIBUTE GOAL POST PROVIDED IT IS REPRODUCED IN ITS ENTIRETY WITHOUT TEXTUAL MODIFICATION AND CREDIT IS GIVEN TO GOAL.
-I can be reached at "email@example.com."
+PERMISSION IS HEREBY GRANTED TODUPLICATE OR REDISTRIBUTE GOAL POST PROVIDED IT IS REPRODUCED IN ITS ENTIRETY WITHOUT TEXTUAL MODIFICATION AND CREDIT IS GIVEN TO GOAL.
+I can be reached at "firstname.lastname@example.org" or by telephone at (425) 985-4867.
 Unfortunately, I am unable to mail hard copy GOAL Post to individuals.
 Limited numbers of hard copies MAY be available at the Second Amendment Foundation book table at WAC gun shows.